Specimen container for urine

 How to use the specimen container for urine collection.

 Ask the donor to provide a sample of approximately half an inch into the cup.
-Read the specimen temperature immediately the donor passes the example to you.
+Read the specimen temperature immediately after the donor passes the example to you.
 Body temperature is 98.6°F, expect a temperature drop of around 2°F. So you are looking for a reading of approximately 96°F. You can now safely proceed with testing for drugs with your drugs of abuse dip card.

 If the sample is out of our recommended temperature range, it generally indicates that something is wrong with the sample.
 It may well be a substitute or fake urine purchased on the web.
-We have seen many examples of this; one name comes to mind is called “Urin-Luck,” it’s a product that looks and pretends to be urine but has no odor.
+We have seen many examples of this; one name that comes to mind is called “Urin-Luck,” it’s a product that looks and pretends to be urine but has no odor.

 Weeding out the cheaters safeguards everyone so always check the temperature.
 Discard the sample and ask them to provide a fresh new example within 30 minutes.

 Conclusion: Using a specimen container for collecting a urine sample will safeguard every test by ensuring the sample from the donor is at the correct temperature.